 Soon Fernando adopted the name of the founder of the desert ascetics and on attaining sainthood he came to be known as San Antonio Abad — in Spain, that is — and more universally as San Antonio de Padua.

 The chance meeting in 1221 with St. Francis de Assisi at a congregation attended by 300 monks of the General Chapter of Assisi proved to be a turning point in St. Anthony´s life.
 Since he had a way of getting a message across easily the Italian saint encouraged him to become an orator.
 And there began St. Anthony’s career as a great preacher.

-After a stint in France as a teacher St Anthony realized that he was better at preaching and returned to the pulpit.
-Overcome by fatigue and illness in 1231 whilst travelling St. Anthony made a stopover at the Poor Clare monastery in Arcella, now part of Padua, Italy where he died.
+After a stint in France as a teacher, St Anthony realized that he was better at preaching and returned to the pulpit.
+Overcome by fatigue and illness in 1231 whilst traveling St. Anthony made a stopover at the Poor Clare monastery in Arcella, now part of Padua, Italy where he died.

 Though he was struck down at the young age of 35 St. Anthony influenced the thinking of future speakers of the Word and canonization did not take long .In 1232 he gained sainthood.
 In 1263 the City of Padua constructed a Basilica where his mortal remains are preserved.

 St. Anthony is the patron saint of many places and also of the sailors, workers, the unemployed, the mail, and missing people amongst others, and is restorer of lost objects.